manishmicrobe/manishmicrobe.github.io/_pages/igem.md

 <img src='/assets/img/igem2022.jpg' align='center'  width='512' height='383'>

 A key way of sustaining scientific research and innovation involves encouraging and nurturing the curiosity of a younger generation of students and research trainees.
 The [International Genetic Engineering Machine (iGEM)](https://competition.igem.org/) competition is an excellent introduction to Synthetic Biology research, and I have been participating in it in different capacities since 2013.

-If you are in the Paris region, and would like to join our Evry Paris-Saclay iGEM team, please write to me at <manish.kushwaha@inrae.fr> or to <igemevry@gmail.com>.
+If you are in the Paris region, and want to join our Evry Paris-Saclay iGEM team, please write to me at <manish.kushwaha@inrae.fr> or to <igemevry@gmail.com>.

 ### My iGEM association
 * Judge, iGEM jamboree, Paris (2022)